 Our success depends, in part, on our ability to identify and attract qualified candidates with the requisite education, background and experience, as well as our ability to develop, engage and retain qualified employees.
 Failure to attract, develop, engage and retain qualified employees, whether as a result of an insufficient number of qualified applicants, difficulty in recruiting new employees or inadequate resources to train, integrate and retain qualified employees, could impair our ability to execute our business strategy and could adversely affect our business.
 In addition, while we strive to reduce the impact of the departure of employees, our operations and our ability to execute our business strategy and meet our business objectives may be affected by the loss of employees, particularly when departures involve larger numbers of employees.
-Higher rates of employee separations may adversely affect us through decreased employee morale, the loss of knowledge of departing employees and the devotion of resources to recruiting and onboarding new employees.
+Higher rates of employees and the devotion of resources to recruiting and onboarding new employees.

-Our substantial international operations make us vulnerable to risks associated with doing business in foreign countries.
+• Our substantial international operations make us vulnerable to risks associated with doing business in foreign countries.